inria-UFF/VRPSolverEasy/docs/Demos/CVRPTW.rst

     # read instance
     data = read_cvrptw_instances(instance_name,folder_data,type_instance)

-In the first time, we read instance and get data with this attributes :
+In the first time, we read the instance and get data with these attributes :

 .. code-block:: python